This past September, I got engaged.

 When my boyfriend and I officially decided to get married this fall I found myself in need of a major reboot.
 Thanks to a knee injury, I hadn’t run in months and felt out of shape and schlubby.
 (Why weddings and fitness are connected is a valid question but one I’ll save for another time.)
 So, after several frustrating months of physical therapy, during which I was specifically advised against running outdoors, I signed up for an $85/month gym membership—with a 6-month mandatory minimum.
 I also committed myself to six, $100 sessions with a personal trainer, a man I hoped would show me how to get stronger without putting unnecessary stress on my poor little knee.

-A connoisseur of communal sweating, I have been a member of gyms in New York, San Francisco, in Philadelphia, and Jerusalem.
 The first thing to remember about gym memberships is that the costs never actually stop at the membership.
 To start, I also invested about $75 in supplies to help me adjust.
 Early morning training sessions meant I would have to do what I had thus far successfully avoided for years: shower at the gym.
 So I bought doubles of my makeup, little travel containers for my hair products and little toiletry bags to carry everything around in.
 (Luckily I already had the gym clothes and bag, otherwise I would’ve spent even more money on those, too.)

 But as it always does, the initial motivation withered and after finishing up those training sessions, which ranged from kickass to lackluster, I found it harder and harder to muster the motivation to get to the gym at 7am.
 Even with my fully stocked gym bag, getting ready for work in a locker room turned out to be an art I never managed to fully master.
 (Case in point, one morning I forgot to bring a bra, so I ended up just heading home and working remotely for the rest of the day.)
 I went post-work a few times, but by the end of the day, the call of the elliptical machine was usually drowned out by the one coming from my couch.